tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 !!! note
     <ul>
-    <li>When strategy='univariate' and solver=None, [f_classif](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html)
+    <li>When strategy="univariate" and solver=None, [f_classif](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html)
         will be used as default solver.</li>
-    <li>When strategy is one of 'SFM', 'RFE' or 'RFECV' and the solver is one of
+    <li>When strategy is one of "SFM", "RFE" or "RFECV" and the solver is one of
         ATOM's models, the algorithm will automatically select the classifier (no need to add `_class` to the solver).</li>
-    <li>When strategy is one of 'SFM', 'RFE' or 'RFECV' and solver=None, ATOM will
+    <li>When strategy is one of "SFM", "RFE" or "RFECV" and solver=None, ATOM will
          use the winning model (if it exists) as solver.</li>
-    <li>When strategy='RFECV', ATOM will use the metric in the pipeline (if it exists)
+    <li>When strategy="RFECV", ATOM will use the metric in the pipeline (if it exists)
         as the scoring parameter (only if not specified manually).</li>

 </div>